j-abu/OUEdgeAuto/README/web.md

 To run this app locally:

-First clone the repository to your machine:
+First clone the repository to your machine

 `git clone https://github.com/j-abu/edgeauto-web.git`

-Navigate to the project directory:
+Navigate to the project directory

 `cd [path-to-app]/react-app`

-Install yarn with the node package manager:
+Install yarn with the node package manager

 `npm i yarn -g`

-Install the required dependencies:
+Install the required dependencies

 `yarn install`

-Run the application and development server:
+Run the application and development server

 `yarn dev`